 Usually between ten and one hundred apartments.
 Most apartments are one bedrooms or efficiencies, though some buildings have larger apartments.

-IS THIS THE SAME AS SECTION 8 HOUSING VOUCERS?
+IS THIS THE SAME AS SECTION 8 HOUSING VOUCHERS?

 HOW LONG IS THE WAITING LIST?

-Try looking in surrounding counties.
+Try looking in surrounding counties, cities, or even other states.
 If you restrict yourself to just one small area you may find it difficult or impossible to find housing, or the wait list may be very long.

 DO THEY RUN BACKGROUND CHECKS?